The Meaning of Joy & 3 Ways to Feel More Joy

 3. Never Give Up Seeking

 In the Sermon on the Mount, Jesus tells us to, “Ask and it shall be given you, seek and you will find, knock and the door will be opened to you”.
 So do all of those things (ask, seek, and knock) and never give up until you find what brings you joy.
-Keep trying new things and drop them if you don’t enjoy them and keep them and expand them if they do bring you joy.
+Keep trying new things, drop them if you don’t enjoy them, and keep and expand them if they bring you joy.

-If you are interested in discovering more of your joy, living the life you dreamed of, and letting go of anything that may be keeping you blocked from experiencing joy, click here to book a 20-minute complimentary consult.
-You deserve to be free and you deserve to experience joy.
+If you are interested in discovering more of your joy, living your purpose, and letting go of anything that may be keeping you blocked from experiencing joy, click here to book a 20-minute complimentary consult.
+You deserve to be free and to experience joy.

 Love,